 Your dentist accesses the roots of your tooth by creating a small hole.
 From this opening, your dentist can extract the harmful bacteria that threatens your tooth.
 To fortify your weakened tooth (the acid produced by bacteria wears away at the enamel and structure of your tooth) your dentist fills the tooth with a compound called gutta percha.
 A dental crown then covers the vulnerable tooth to prevent it from suffering any more damage.

-Dr. Michael Flynn Makes Root Canal Therapy Simple
+Dr. Stubbs Makes Root Canal Therapy Simple

 Of course you don’t want to take on any additional treatment, but you may need it.
 Receiving root canal therapy and a dental crown now is much simpler and more cost-effective than waiting to replace the tooth later.
-Dr. Michael Flynn and his talented staff provide a professional care environment that makes these procedures as easy as possible.
+Dr. Stubbs and his talented staff provide a professional care environment that makes these procedures as easy as possible.
 To schedule your dental appointment with Stubbs Family Dentistry, contact the office in West Allis, WI at 414-541-8250.